-(c) The monthly contribution from a parent, in accordance with the schedules established in this regulation, shall begin with the first full calendar month of a child's enrollment after IFSP early intervention services begin.
+(c) The monthly contribution and, if applicable, insurance co-payment from a parent, in accordance with the schedules established in this section, shall begin with the first full calendar month of a child's enrollment after IFSP early intervention services begin.

-(d) A parent shall be liable for the monthly contributions for each full calendar month that their child is enrolled in the Birth to Three System after IFSP early intervention services begin and until the child exits the system.
-Additional contributions shall not be required if the parent has more than one child enrolled in the Birth to Three System at the same time.
+(d) A parent shall be liable for the monthly contribution and, if applicable, insurance copayment for each full calendar month that their child is enrolled in the birth-to- three system after IFSP early intervention services begin and until the child exits the system.
+An additional monthly contribution and, if applicable, insurance co- payment shall not be required if the parent has more than one child enrolled in the birth-to-three system at the same time.